YoussefNour/tetris-game/docs/ARCHITECTURE.md

 ## Overview

-This Tetris implementation follows a **modular, event-driven architecture** with clear separation of concerns:
+This Tetris implementation follows a **modular architecture** with clear separation of concerns, and we plan to layer in event-driven messaging later:

 - **Engine Layer**: Manages the game loop, input handling, and timing
 - **Game Layer**: Contains game-specific logic (board, tetrominoes, scoring)